Kendall Jenner Goes Braless In Revealing Tank Top

 — Daily Mail Celebrity (@DailyMailCeleb) April 26, 2019

-According to the publication, Jenner was out to meet her sister Kourtney Kardashian and her former flame, Scott Disick to shoot scenes from an episode of their hit show.
+According to the publication, Jenner was out to meet her sister, Kourtney Kardashian, and Kourt’s former flame, Scott Disick, to shoot scenes from an episode of their hit show.
 And this was not the first time that Kendall went bra-free for a public outing.
 As The Inquisitr shared last week, Kendall was spotted out and about in another sexy ensemble.

-In the images taking by paparazzi, the supermodel looks nothing short of perfect as she rocks a skintight leopard print dress.
+In the images taken by paparazzi, the supermodel looks nothing short of perfect as she rocks a skintight leopard print dress.
 The hot little number leaves little to the imagination as it dips down to Jenner’s chest, showing off a tiny bit of cleavage.
 The dress definitely hugs Jenner’s every curve and hits just at her thigh, giving onlookers a great view of her long and lean legs.

 And while the supermodel has been known for keeping her love life on the down low, she recently admitted to Ellen DeGeneres that she is in fact dating NBA star Ben Simmons.
 Additionally, The Inquisitr shared that Jenner opened up to sister Kourtney Kardashian about her views on romance and love at first sight.